diegok23/week2/Exercise5.md

+1. How do you see the files changed within each commit from git log?

-1. git log --raw
+git log --raw

+2. How do you see the contents of what changed within each file from the git log?

-2. git log --follow -p .
+git log --follow -p .

+3. What does HEAD refer to in the context of git?

-3. se refiere al ultimo commit de la rama actual
+Se refiere al Último commit de la rama actual.